xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 I started SceneJS as a weekend experiment, somewhere around late 2005.
-Back then, JavaScript wasn't so fast and friends like [@ohunt](https://twitter.com/ohunt?lang=en) were busy writing raytracers on JavaScript that took forever, as a kind of novelty.<br><br>The first version of SceneJS even rendered wireframe as DIV elements, arranged using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), so I wasn't expecting that to be particularly interactive.
+Back then, JavaScript wasn't so fast and friends like [@ohunt](https://twitter.com/ohunt?lang=en) were busy writing raytracers on JavaScript that took forever, as a kind of twisted novelty.<br><br>The first version of SceneJS even rendered wireframe as DIV elements, arranged using [Bresenham's line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm), so I wasn't expecting that to be particularly interactive.
 <br><br>
 That version was even written in completely functional-style JavaScript, and did a ton of garbage collection and scope traversal.
-I was inspired by LISP and CLOJURE and maybe took my fascination with terse scene definitions a little too far with that!
+I was inspired at tthe time by LISP and CLOJURE and maybe took my fascination with terse scene definitions a little too far with that!

 ## 2006: Experiments with Canvas3D